seagreen/hjsonschema/README.md

 # Status

 Still in development.
-Lacks documentation, example code, and real error messages.
+Its handling of the `id` keyword passes tests, but is probably incorrect.

-Also while the official tests pass, its handling of the `id` keyword is incomplete.
+Also lacks documentation and example code.

 # Install Tests